wwsd/wwsd.github.io/_posts/2015-12-20-Proseio-as-CMS.md

 it is important to note that you can run this yourself as they have source code available here:

 [https://github.com/prose/prose/](https://github.com/prose/prose/)

+This ensures that we will be able to run our own in the future!

 There is a great fedoss episode on Jekyll being used for healthcare.gov here: